 Your neck lift is personalized to your needs depending on the extent of tissue laxity.
 The cost of neck lift surgery varies per patient and whether you combine your neck lift with a facelift.

-Factors include the cost of the surgical techniques, anesthesia fees, surgeon’s fees, facility fees, pre-surgical tests, post-surgical medications, and dressings.
+Factors include the cost of the surgical techniques, anesthesia fees, surgeon’s fees, facility fees, and post-surgical medications.
 Location and the surgeon’s experience will also influence the final cost of your facelift.

 Dr. Kronowitz performs all of his plastic surgery procedures in state-of-the-art surgical facilities or hospitals.